 On this page, you can either use the slider to choose how many points to transfer across or you can simply type in the number of points manually.

-Be aware that you’ll have to scroll down this page to input your airline loyalty program account details as well as to confirm that you accept the terms and conditions of the transfer process.
+Be aware that you’ll have to scroll down this page to input your airline loyalty program account details (if they haven’t been saved before) as well as to confirm that you accept the terms and conditions of the transfer process.

 Once you’re happy that you’ve entered all your details correctly and that you accept the terms and conditions of the transfer process, click the “Continue” button.